AlexanderKvashnin/QE_tutorial/README.md

 ## **HOMEWORK**
 (一).
 Run DOS calculation of your structure.

 (二).
-Adopt and use a python script from the `2.DOS` folder to plot density of state function.
+Adopt and use a draft of the python script from the `2.DOS` folder to plot density of state function.

 (三).
 Define correct Fermi energy and the band gap of your semiconductor.